oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 The second page is shown.
 Define a name for the build stage: *build-go-source-to-function-container-image*.
 Optionally type a description.

-At present we cannot select a different build image, so we settle for the one available - which is fine for our purpose.
+At present we cannot select a different build image, so we settle for the one available, which is fine for our purpose.

 Set the *Build spec file path* to `/functions/greeter/go-function-build-spec.yaml`.
 This file contains the instructions for building the Go sources in the *greeter* function (or any other Go function) and finally building the function container image.